ermontano/cs127-project/README.md

 2. **Verify PostgreSQL is running** - Check if your database server is active
 3. **Test connectivity** - Try connecting to the database using a tool like `psql`
 4. **Check firewall settings** - Ensure the database port is accessible
-5. **For Google Cloud SQL** - Verify IP whitelisting and SSL settings

 ### Common Error Messages